kyaulabs/win11tweak/README.md

 errors in the background.
 These errors will need to be cleared by ALT+TABing and selecting 'OK' before the script can continue.
 ```

-Upon completion it will reboot automatically.
-After the reboot the last part of the script will run automatically after login and then remove itself (via scheduled task).

 ### Anti-Virus Removal (optional)